walshbr/introduction-to-text-analysis/sentiment-analysis/prism-part-three.md

 # Prism for Sentiment Analysis

+To illustrate how sentiment analysis works, let's walk through how Jockers carried out his project.
+He uses a sophisticated software package that he constructed in the [R programming language](/conclusion
 He did this by combining supervised classifiers and unsupervised classifiers.

 > Do you remember the difference?